SpookyTrader/ML-Based-Algo-Trading/README.md

 ### Project 3 (assess_learners):
 The goal of this project is to construct and implement 4 supervised regression learners from an algorithmic family called Classification and Regression Trees (CARTs) from scratch according to the JR Quinlan method.
 Specifically, a decision tree, a random decision tree, an ensemble bag learner that incorporate bootstrap aggregation with any basic learner, and an insane learner that consists of a collection of 20 bag learners are implemented.
-The effects of leaf size and number of bags on overfitting and underfitting are investigated by applying the algorithms on a dataset to predict the return of MSCI Emerging Markets index from that of the other market indices.
+The effects of leaf size and bagging on overfitting and underfitting are investigated by applying the algorithms on a dataset to predict the return of MSCI Emerging Markets index from that of the other market indices.
 Figure 3 shows the effects of leaf size and bagging on overfitting of decision tree.